mars-schmutz/alexandria/README.md

 Select an asset and click Load Asset.
 This will load the asset into your scene, whether it's a material, render settings, or a light rig.
 Assets based on information from Blender can be exported as a JSON file in File > Export > [Asset type].
 After export you can add the JSON file to Alexandria to create a new asset based on those settings.

 ![Plugin Panel](https://i.imgur.com/SRUF0ZS.png)

+## Building & Installation Instructions
+### For Alexandria
+Use `npm install` to install the packages.
+Electron may need to be installed globally, see instructions [here](https://www.electronjs.org/docs/latest/tutorial/quick-start) for more.
+Use `npm run build:all` to build and launch the program.
+Use `npm run package` to build the executable located in the /alexandria/out directory.

+## For Alexia
+Make sure the directory /alexia is zipped.
+Install in Blender through Edit > Preferences > Add-Ons > Install.
+Navigate and select the zipped directory.